Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-10.png)

-How about Padding Top and Update.
+How about EdgeWeight Top and Update.

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-11.png)

-Padding Botton and Update.
+EdgeWeight Botton and Update.

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-12.png)

-If you click on the box to the right of the X or Y, you can backspace (erase) the value and type a new one.
-Put '10' in each box and press the enter key.
+If you put your mouse pointer over the box on the right of X or Y its content will highlight.
+Type a value and it will overwrite what is already there.
+Put '10' in each box.

 The press Update.